Kingsholm Stadium

 Kingsholm Stadium is a rugby union stadium located in the Kingsholm area of Gloucester, England, and is the home stadium of Gloucester Rugby.
 The stadium has a capacity of 16,115.
 It is sometimes nicknamed 'Castle Grim', after the estate where the stadium is built.
 The new main grandstand, opened in 2007, is an all-seated 7,500 capacity stand along the south touchline.
 It is currently sponsored by Malvern Tyres.

 Kingsholm was used as a home stadium for England before they settled at Twickenham and also hosted New Zealand versus United States for a pool match in the 1991 Rugby World Cup.

 In common with many grounds of English professional rugby union clubs, Kingsholm features several terraced standing areas.
-The North Stand is such an area and is known for sponsorship reasons as 'The Compeed Shed'.
-It runs down the whole length of the pitch and holds around 3,000 people.
-The Shed is known within rugby union for its proximity to the pitch and the low roof, enabling fervent home support.
+One such area is the North Stand, which runs the whole length of the pitch, holds around 3,000 people and is known for sponsorship reasons as 'The Compeed Shed'.
+The Shed is known within rugby union for its low roof and proximity to the pitch which enhances the atmosphere created by the home supporters.
 The West Stand terrace holds around 1,615 spectators and has a row of hospitality boxes located above.
-It is sponsored by Allstone speedy skips.
+It is sponsored by Allstone Speedy Skips.

 The East Stand is an all-seater stand located directly on Kingsholm Road.
 It holds around 3,000 fans.
 It is sponsored by Stowford Press.